Zambia - Data Protection Overview

 - where the interest of the financial service provider requires disclosure;

-- where the information requested is customer identification data required by another financial service provider for the purpose of conducting a due diligence; or
+- where the information requested is customer identification data required by another financial service provider for the purpose of conducting due diligence; or

-Section 153(1) of the Financial Services Act provides for the publication of information and prohibits banks from revealing to a third person information regarding the affairs of a customer of a financial service provider that was obtained in the performance of the banks functions, unless lawfully required to do so.
+Section 153(1) of the Banking and Financial Services Act provides for the publication of information and prohibits banks from revealing to a third person information regarding the affairs of a customer of a financial service provider that was obtained in the performance of the banks functions, unless lawfully required to do so.

 The Data Protection Act

 The introduction of the Data Protection Bill before the Parliament of Zambia ('the Parliament') was first approved in 2018 but with no date for enactment being set the passing of the Bill dragged until 2020 when it was reintroduced before Parliament as the Data Protection Bill 2020.
-Following its presentation before Parliament, the Data Protection Bill underwent the 3-stage legislative process and was assented to by the President on the 23 March 2021.
+Following its presentation before Parliament, the Data Protection Bill underwent the 3-stage legislative process and was assented to by the President on 23 March 2021.
 On 1 April 2021, the Data Protection Act (Commencement) Order Statutory Instrument No. 22 of 2021 ('the Commencement Order'), was published in the Government Gazette as appointed by the Minister, which caused the Data Protection Act to enter into effect at that date that the Commencement Order was published in line with Section 1 of the Data Protection Act.

 The Data Protection Act is now the primary legislation that regulates data privacy and protection issues in Zambia.
 The key objectives of this Act are to not only provide for an effective system for the use and protection of personal data but also to regulate the collection, use, transmission, storage, and otherwise processing of personal data.
 The Act also creates an important office within the Office of the Data Protection Commissioner ('the Office'), whose responsibility it is to oversee all issues concerning data processing and registration of data controllers and licensing of data auditors.
 More importantly, the Act also provides for the rights of data subjects and in the same vein it stipulates the duties of data controllers and data processors.